 You may start noticing pregnancy symptoms or be able to detect pregnancy 7-10 days post ovulation.
-Some of these changes in early pregnancy can include:
+One of these changes is an increase in your blood flow around your body.

 Increased blood flow in early pregnancy